ganeshborkar31/Interview/Intro.md

 Overall, I enjoy building scalable backend systems and intelligent applications using Python.

 What is RAG?

 You can say:

 Retrieval-Augmented Generation is an approach where large language models retrieve relevant information from external data sources such as vector databases before generating responses, which improves accuracy and reduces hallucinations.

+Generators in Python are special functions that allow you to create iterators in a memory-efficient way by using the yield statement.
+They enable you to iterate over a sequence of values without storing the entire sequence in memory, making them useful for handling large datasets or streams of data.